AnaMelisaGo/kids-first-healthy-cooking/README.md

 - When trying to open all the pages and their responsiveness, I found out that the footer of some of the HTML files in my project was not fixed at the bottom of the screen since it does not have enough content to push it downwards, like the kcorner.html and signup.html.
 I tried the `position: fixed`, `bottom: 0`, with `@media query and (min-height of 800px)`.
 But then it wasn't working well in other devices because it stays fixed at the bottom and in some devices it covers the content of the page.
 So I had to go back to my notes where I found the best solution.
 I changed the layout style by setting the height of the div container according to viewport height (vh) instead of using pixels (px).

-- The only way I found out for the footer to `display: inline` so I can center the links with `margin: 0 auto` was displaying them with flex.
+- The only way I found out for the footer to display the icons next to each other and center them with `margin: 0 auto` was displaying them with flex.
 I tried `display: inline-block` but it wasn’t working at all.

 - I tried the sign up form in different devices and I found out that it overflows in small devices, especially when rotating the device.
 I fixed it by setting `overflow: scroll`.

+- When I run the HTML validator test I found out that button and anchor cannot be nested inside of each other.
+I had to change my layout and styles.
+I managed to bring it back as it were before.
+We learn from our mistakes.

+- When I tested the lighthouse for the first time, the accesibility score was so low.
+The report says that the foreground and contrast color doesn't match and a mismatch in aria.
+I managed to bring up the score by changing the colors according to the contrast suggestions, and to deactivate an extension that was messing up with the lighthouse report.

 <br>